Radiologist Copilot: An Agentic Framework Orchestrating Specialized Tools for Reliable Radiology Reporting

-The Quality Controller is utilized to ensure that the radiology report meets clinical standards.
-We perform \textbf{Quality Assessment} on the generated report $R_{generated}$ using the LLM, and output assessment comments indicating whether it is qualified.
-If the report is qualified, it is considered the qualified report $R_{qualified}$; if the report is not qualified, feedback information is provided to enable feedback-driven adaptive refinement of $R_{generated}$.
-The quality assessment performs a thorough validation of the radiology report, covering its format, content, language, and expression.
-Specifically, the report format is assessed to ensure that the findings provide an objective description of imaging manifestations and the impression presents a diagnostic summary highlighting key conclusions in order of importance.
-The content is evaluated for anatomical correctness, lesion characterization, and consistency between findings and impression.
-Language and expression are examined to ensure the use of standardized radiological terminology, correct spelling, clarity, conciseness, and avoidance of redundancy or vague statements.
+\paragraph{\textbf{Report Quality Control.}} Quality control is critical to ensure that radiology reports adhere to clinical standards, but is often overlooked in previous studies.
+The Quality Controller Tool performs a \textbf{quality assessment} (QA) on the generated report $R_{\text{gen}}$ and produces \textbf{feedback comments} using the LLM.
+The quality assessment conducts a thorough evaluation of the generated report, covering format, content, language, and expression.
+Specifically, the report format is assessed to ensure that the findings provide an objective description of imaging manifestations, while the impression presents a diagnostic summary emphasizing key conclusions.
+The content is evaluated for anatomical correctness, lesion characterization, and consistency.
+Language and expression are examined to ensure standardized radiological terminology, correct spelling, clarity, and conciseness.
+The feedback comments reflect whether the report is qualified.
+If the report is considered qualified, i.e., $\text{QA}(R_{\text{gen}})=1$, it is regarded as qualified report $R_{\text{qual}}$.
+Otherwise, i.e., $\text{QA}(R_{\text{gen}})=0$, the feedback comments identify deficiencies and are used to enable \textbf{feedback-driven adaptive refinement} of $R_{\text{gen}}$.